dmlc/xgboost/doc/build.md

 cd xgboost; make -j4
 ```

-### Building on OSX
+### Building on Mac OS X

-First, obtain gcc-7.x.x with brew (https://brew.sh/) if you want multi-threaded version.
+First, obtain gcc-7.x.x with brew (https://brew.sh/) if you want multi-threaded version, otherwise, Clang is ok if OpenMP / multi-threaded is not required.
 Note: installation of `gcc` can take a while (~ 30 minutes)

 ```bash
 brew install gcc